-While the number of youth in Washington being subjected to aversion therapies as defined by SB 5870 is unknown, the literature indicates that large proportions of surveyed individuals who have been a part of SOCE report adverse health effects associated with these efforts.
-For example, in one study 37% of participants reported that SOCE was moderately or severely harmful for them and in another study 100% of participants reported stifling their authentic feelings as a result of SOCE. ^{2,6} These negative impacts can be severe and include self-reproach, depression, post-traumatic stress disorder, shame, guilt, and self-destructive behavior. ^{1-3,6-7}
+While the number of youth in Washington being subjected to conversion therapy as defined by SB 5722 is unknown, the literature indicates that large proportions of surveyed individuals who have been a part of conversion therapy report adverse health effects associated with these efforts.
+For example, in one study 37% of participants reported that conversion therapy was moderately or severely harmful for them and in another study 100% of participants reported stifling their authentic feelings as a result of conversion therapy.
+These negative impacts can be severe and include self-reproach, depression, post-traumatic stress disorder, shame, guilt, and self-destructive behavior.1-5